Where to Find Vegan and Vegetarian Food on Naoshima Island

 Aisunao (あいすなお)

-If it is lunchtime and you happen to be at Honmura Area, then drop by Aisunao for their delicious vegan set menu Aisunao Set (あいすなおセット)!
+If it is lunchtime and you are in the Honmura Area, drop by Aisunao for their delicious vegan set menu, the Aisunao Set (あいすなおセット)!
 The delicious set comes with a bowl of healthy genmai rice, a couple of small vegetable and tofu dishes, and a bowl of Seto Uchi’s special miso soup made from fresh local ingredients!

 About Staying at Shimayado Aisunao